googleforgames/open-match/docs/concepts.md

 * A **unique ID** for a matchmaking profile.
 * A **json blob** containing all the matching-related data and filters you want to use in your matchmaking function.
 * An optional list of **roster**s to hold the resulting teams chosen by your matchmaking function.
 * An optional set of **filters** that define player pools your matchmaking function will choose players from.

 Your game backend is expected to maintain a connection, waiting for 'filled' match objects containing a roster of players.
 The Backend API also provides a return path for your game backend to return dedicated game server connection details (an 'assignment') to the game client, and to delete these 'assignments'.

-### Matchmaking Function Orchestrator (MMFOrc)

-The MMFOrc kicks off your custom matchmaking function (MMF) for every unique profile submitted to the Backend API in a match object.
-It also runs the Evaluator to resolve conflicts in case more than one of your profiles matched the same players.

-The MMFOrc exists to orchestrate/schedule your **custom components**, running them as often as required to meet the demands of your game.
-MMFOrc runs in an endless loop, submitting MMFs and Evaluator jobs to Kubernetes.

 ### Matchmaking Logic (MMLogic) API